xylosper/mpv/DOCS/man/en/vo.rst

         detected.
 Often, LCD panels will do dithering on their own, which conflicts with vo_opengl's dithering, and leads to ugly output.

+    no-temporal-dither
+        Disable temporal dithering.
+(Enabled by default if dithering is enabled.)

     debug
         Check for OpenGL errors, i.e. call glGetError().
 Also request a debug OpenGL context (which does nothing with current graphics drivers